lewisevans2007/YAMLscan/README.md

     date: "The date of the rule"

 rules:
-  - name: "Hello world!"
+  - name: "Hello world!" # <-- Name of the rule
-    description: "Finds the string 'Hello world!' in a file"
+    description: "Finds the string 'Hello world!' in a file" # <-- Optional description of the rule
     type: "string" # <-- The type of the rule (string or regex)
     report: # <- Optional style for the report
       colour: "blue" # <-- The colour of the message when found (red, yellow, green, blue, purple, cyan, white, magenta)